Last Updated on November 23, 2021 by admin

-So, which blocks to choose?
+So, which building blocks for 2-year-olds to choose?

 Made by the Lego company specifically for younger kids, Duplos are very popular blocks, and not just with my son; almost all the sets I’ve seen on Amazon (including the ones listed below) have solid 5-star ratings.
 I can vouch personally for the construction set, too: it has been a big hit since right before my son turned 2.

-This can also be a nice place to direct family for gift ideas since all Duplo toys are compatible.
+This can also be a nice place to direct family for gift ideas, since all Duplo toys are compatible.